Async Rust, Part One: Futures

 What's the lifetime of n_ref supposed to be?
 The short answer is, there's no good answer.The longer answer is that we can hack a lifetime parameter onto Foo, but that makes it impossible to do anything useful after we've constructed it.
 Unfortunately the compiler's hints in situations like this tend to be misleading, and "fighting the borrow checker" here takes us in circles.
 Self-referential borrows are generally illegal in Rust structs, and there's no syntax for what n_ref is trying to do.
 If there were, we'd have to answer some tricky questions about when we're allowed to mutate n and when we're allowed to move Foo."Most importantly, these objects are not meant to be always immovable.
 Instead, they are meant to be freely moved for a certain period of their lifecycle, and at a certain point they should stop being moved from then on.
 That way, you can move a self-referential future around as you compose it with other futures until eventually you put it into the place it will live for as long as you poll it.
 So we needed a way to express that an object is no longer allowed to be moved; in other words, that it is ‘pinned in place.'" - without.boats/blog/pin

 But then, what sort of Future did the compiler generate for async fn foo above?
 Why did that work?
-It turns out that Rust does some very unsafe things internally to erase inexpressible lifetimes like the one on n_ref.In fact, what the compiler is doing is so wildly unsafe that some of the machinery to make it formally sound hasn't been implemented yet.
+It turns out that Rust does some very unsafe things internally to erase inexpressible lifetimes like the one on n_ref.In fact, what the compiler is doing is so wildly unsafe that some of the machinery that will make it formally sound hasn't been implemented yet.
 The job of the Pin pointer-wrapper-type is then to encapsulate that unsafety, so that we can write custom futures like JoinAll in safe code.
 The Pin struct works with the Unpin auto trait,"Auto traits" are implemented automatically by the compiler for types that qualify.
 The most familiar auto traits are the thread safety markers, Send and Sync.
 However, note that those two are unsafe traits, because implementing them inappropriately can lead to data races and other UB.
 In contrast, Unpin is safe, and types that don't implement it automatically (usually because they have generic type parameters that aren't required to be Unpin) can still safely opt into it.
-That's sound for two reasons: First, the main reason a type shouldn't implement Unpin is if it contains self-references and can't be moved, but we can't create types like that in safe code anyway.
-Second, even though Unpin lets us go from Pin<&mut T> to &mut T, we can't construct a pinned pointer to one of T's fields ("pin projection") without either requiring that field to be Unpin (Pin::new) or writing unsafe code (Pin::new_unchecked). which is implemented for most concrete types but not for the compiler-generated futures returned by async functions.
-Operations that might let us move pinned objects are either gated by Unpin (DerefMut) or marked unsafe (get_unchecked_mut).
+That's sound for two reasons: First, a type shouldn't implement Unpin if it contains self-references and can't be moved, but we can't make self-references in safe code anyway.
+Second, even though Unpin lets us go from Pin<&mut T> to &mut T, we still can't construct a pinned pointer to one of T's fields ("pin projection") without either requiring that field to be Unpin (Pin::new) or writing unsafe code (Pin::new_unchecked). which is implemented for most concrete types but not for the compiler-generated futures returned by async functions.
+Operations that might let us move pinned objects are either gated by Unpin (like DerefMut) or marked unsafe (like get_unchecked_mut).
+It turns out that our extensive use of Box::pin in the examples above meant that all our futures were automatically Unpin, so DerefMut worked for our Pin<&mut Self> references, and we could mutate members like self.started and self.futures without thinking about it.

-This is all we're going to say about Pin, because we're going to move on to tasks (Part Two) and IO (Part Three), and the nitty gritty details of pinning aren't going to come up.
-But if you want the whole story, start with this post by the inventor of Pin and then read through the official Pin docs.
+That's all we're going to say about Pin, because the nitty gritty details aren't necessary for tasks (Part Two) or IO (Part Three).
+But if you want the whole story, start with this post by the inventor of Pin and then read the official Pin docs.

 Bonus: Cancellation

-The extra superpower they have is cancellation.
-When we call an ordinary function in non-async code, there's no general way for us to put a timeout on that call.We can spawn a new thread and call the function on that thread, using a channel for example to wait for its return value with a timeout.
-If the timeout passes, our main thread can go do something else, but there's no general way to interrupt the background thread.
-One reason this feature doesn't exist is that, if the interrupted thread was holding any locks, those locks would never get unlocked.
-Lots of common libc functions like malloc use locks internally, so forcefully killing threads would tend to break the whole world.
+The extra superpower is cancellation.
+When we call an ordinary function in non-async code, there's no general way for us to put a timeout on that call.We could spawn a new thread and call any function we like on that thread, for example using a channel to wait for its return value with a timeout.
+But if that timeout passes, there's no general way for us to stop the thread.
+One reason this feature doesn't exist (actually it does exist on Windows, but you should never use it) is that, if the interrupted thread was holding any locks, those locks would never get unlocked.
+Lots of common libc functions like malloc use locks internally, so forcefully killing threads tends to corrupt the whole process.
 This is also why fork is difficult to use correctly.
-But we can cancel any future by not polling it again.
+But we can cancel any future by just…not polling it again.
 Tokio provides tokio::time::timeout for this, and we already have the tools to implement our own version:

 struct Timeout<F> {